HaydenWineera/Buds-Adventure-C30/proposal.md

 ## Description

 I am going to create a detective text horror game.
+This will have some visuals but will mostly contain sounds.

 ## Must Have List